Skip to content

 Living a Purposeful Life

-“Today I have a purpose,” says DeAnnah Green, 48.
+“Today I have a purpose,” says DeAnnah, 48.
 “I’ve never had a purpose, a dream, a goal.
 Now I have a lot of people behind me rooting me on instead of pulling me down.”
 DeAnnah talks about her life from her new digs at the 24-Hour Club in Dallas.
 But this is hardly the kind of “club” that may come to mind.
 The “Two-Four”, as residents call it, offers transitional housing and all-around support for people fighting addiction and seeking a fresh start.
-DeAnnah, battled a substance use disorder for 20s, came to know the Two-Four after she found…
+DeAnnah, battled a substance use disorder for 20s, came to know the Two-Four after she found herself…

 The Oaks: A Beacon of Hope for Seniors in Need of Affordable Housing